Sasindu003/Digital-mental-health-lm/README.md

      •	Numerical (float values for screen/device usage, integer for age).
      •	Categorical (gender, stress level → encoded).

 Challenges:
 •	Imbalanced classes: Some stress categories dominate (e.g., "Medium"), while others ("High") are underrepresented.
 •	Missing Values: Handled by imputation (mean for continuous, mode for categorical).
 •	Outliers: Removed using IQR method (extreme screen times beyond realistic limits).
 •	Encoding: Applied Label Encoding (for gender, stress level) and One-Hot Encoding (for categorical targets).
 •	Scaling: Standardization (z-score) applied to numerical features.
 •	Feature Selection: Low-variance features and highly correlated features were removed to improve model quality.

 Preprocessing Steps
 1. Handling Missing Data and Encoding
 •	Identified and imputed missing values.
 •	Encoded categorical features such as gender into numeric form.
 2. Outlier Detection
 •	Used the IQR method to detect extreme outliers in usage hours.
 •	Outliers removed to reduce skewness in distributions.
 3. Feature Engineering
 •	Created aggregated features like total_screen_time and work_vs_social_ratio.
 •	Normalized device usage values relative to daily screen time.
 4. Feature Selection
 •	Applied variance threshold to drop low-variance features.
 •	Used correlation analysis and statistical tests to select relevant predictors.
 5. Standardization
 •	StandardScaler applied to all continuous features to normalize ranges.
 6. Data Balancing
 •	Detected imbalance in stress level classes.
 •	Balanced using SMOTE and oversampling to ensure fair model training.

 Group Member Roles
 •	IT24100926: Responsible for Standerdization Scaling.
 Applied scaling to normalize continuous features and visualized distributions with box plots before and after scaling.
-•	IT24101005: Focused on Variance Threshold Feature Selection.
-Removed lowvariance features (threshold=0.0) to eliminate redundant columns.
+•	IT24101005: Managed Missing Values and Duplicate Removal.
+Handled missing data through imputation (mean/mode) and removed duplicate rows to ensure data consistency and integrity, improving model reliability.
+•	IT24100945: Handled Encoding (one-hot encoding for multi-class features like gender and location_type), added creation of visualized bar plot for class distribution.
+•	IT24100928: Dealt with Outlier Removal.
+Used IQR method to detect and remove outliers in continuous columns (e.g., Age, Temperature), reducing dataset size and providing before/after summaries.
+•	IT24101068: Performed PCA for Dimensionality Reduction.
+Applied PCA to reduce the number of features while retaining most of the variance in the dataset.
+Visualized explained variance to assess the optimal number of components, improving model performance and reducing computational complexity.
+•	IT24101066: Conducted Feature Selection using Recursive Feature Elimination (RFE).
+Identified and eliminated less important features by recursively removing the weakest features and using cross-validation to evaluate performance.
+Focused on improving model efficiency and reducing overfitting.

 •	Group Pipeline (No Specific ID): Integrated all steps into a single pipeline notebook.
 This combines loading, cleaning, encoding, scaling, feature selection, and saving the final dataset.
 It uses tools like SimpleImputer for missing values and joblib for model persistence.

-How to Run the Code
+## How to Run the Code
 1. Setup Environment
 •	Recommended: Google Colab or Jupyter Notebook.
 •	Install required libraries:
 •	pip install pandas numpy matplotlib seaborn scikit-learn imbalanced-learn
 2. Running the Pipeline
 •	Upload digital_diet_mental_health.csv as input.
 •	Execute preprocessing notebooks in logical order:
 Missing Data → Outlier Detection → Encoding → Standardization → Feature Selection → Data Balancing.
 •	Final processed dataset saved as Done.csv.
 3. Outputs
 •	Visualizations: Histograms, Boxplots, Correlation Heatmaps, Class Distribution.
 •	Final Dataset: Balanced and standardized data ready for machine learning model training.